 Me: Yeah, I get that but because you’re using the same phone number everywhere, you have no idea how many calls, leads, and sales you’re getting from each marketing source.

 Business Owner: Sure I do, my girls ask every caller how they heard about us.

-Me: That’s better than not doing anything, but it’s a) insufficent and b) incredibly inaccurate.
-For example, tell me how many leads Google Organic searches generated for you last month?
+Me: That’s better than not doing anything, but it’s a) insufficient and b) incredibly inaccurate.
+For example, tell me how many leads Google organic searches generated for you last month?

 Business Owner: I don’t have that number memorized, but I’m sure I have it or can get it.